SwiftGGTeam/the-swift-programming-language-in-chinese/TSPL.docc/ReferenceManual/Attributes.md

 concurrency-related constraints specified by that symbol, such as `Sendable` requirements or global actors, aren't checked.
-You can apply this attribute
-to the following kinds of declarations:

-- Imports
-- Structures, classes, and actors
-- Enumerations and enumeration cases
-- Protocols
-- Variables and constants
-- Subscripts
-- Initializers
-- Functions

 You can use this attribute as follows, to aid in migrating code to strict concurrency checking: